ardan-lang/ardan-lang/README.md

 Ardan Programming Language

-Ardan is a modern, JavaScript-inspired programming language, implemented in C++.
+Ardan is a modern programming language, implemented in C++.
 It features block scoping, classes and inheritance, closures, rich expressions, built-in error handling, customizable standard library, and a flexible interpreter architecture.
 This documentation provides a comprehensive guide for Ardan, including language syntax, semantics, and usage, with detailed examples for every concept.

 ⸻